CodeBySRY/First-Semester/CS101/Assignment Codes/Lab Tasks/ReadMe.md

 4. Compile and run the programs as needed

 ## 📁 Folder Status
 Currently contains only two lab exercises.
-More may be added in the future as they become available.
+More may be added in the future if they become available.
 Until then:
 > Happy learning!